-- establish and maintain an environment where children feel secure, are encouraged to talk and are listened to - be aware of the signs of abuse and maintain an attitude of "it could happen here" with regards to child protection - ensure that children know that there are adults in the school whom they can approach if they are worried about any problems - know what to do if a child tells them they are being abused or neglected - know how and where to record their concerns and report these to the Designated Safeguarding Lead as soon as possible
+- 1.Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to - 2.Be aware of the signs of abuse and maintain an attitude of "it could happen here" with regards to child protection - 3.Ensure that children know that there are adults in the school whom they can approach if they are worried about any anything - 4.Know what to do if a child tells them they are being abused or neglected - 5.Know how and where to record their concerns and report these to the Designated Safeguarding Lead, as soon as possible - 6.If a child is in immediate danger, know how to refer the matter to Children's Social Care and/or the police immediately - 7.Support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence - 8.Actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe - 9.Be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove.
+This will include the referral process

-- if a child is in immediate danger, know how to refer the matter to Children's Social Care and/or the police immediately - support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence - actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe - be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove.
-This will include the referral process - have read and understand Part 1 of Keeping Children Safe in Education September 2018 and be alert to signs of abuse and know to whom they should report any concerns or suspicions - participate in safeguarding training as part of their induction - receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children - ensure that they know who the Designated and Deputy Safeguarding Lead(s) is/are and how to contact them - be aware of the early help process and understand their role in it.
-This includes identifying problems and working effectively with other agencies that provide support to pupils - refer to the headteacher or principal if they have concerns about another member of staff - refer to the chair of governors where the concerns are about the headteacher or principal.
+- 10.Have read and understand Part 1 of Keeping Children Safe in Education September 2019 and be alert to signs of abuse and know to whom they should report any concerns or suspicions - 11.Participate in safeguarding training as part of our induction process - 12.Ensure all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children - 13.Ensure that they know who the Designated and Deputy Safeguarding Lead(s) is/are and how to contact them - 14.Be aware of the 'early help' process and understand their role in it.
+This includes identifying problems and working effectively with other agencies that provide support to pupils - 15.Refer to the Headteacher or Principal if they have concerns about another member of staff - 16.Refer to the Chair of Governors and / or the Local Authority Designated Officer where the concerns are about the Headteacher or Principal.

-6.2 Responsibilities of the Governing Body
+6.3 Responsibilities of the Governing Body

-The Governing Body takes seriously its responsibility to safeguard and promote the welfare of children in its care and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support children who are, or who may be, suffering harm.

-Keeping Children Safe in Education 2018 makes clear that governing bodies and proprietors should have a senior board level or equivalent lead to take leadership responsibility for their schools or colleges safeguarding arrangements and to ensure there are appropriate policies and procedures relevant to their particular setting.

-As a school we are fully committed to that and will ensure all of our policies and practices enable our school to take action in a timely manner to safeguard and promote the welfare of the children and young people attending our school.
+- 1. The Governing Body takes seriously its responsibility to safeguard and promote the welfare of children in its care and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support children who are, or who may be, suffering harm. - Keeping Children Safe in Education 2019 makes clear that governing bodies and proprietors should have a senior board level or equivalent lead to take leadership responsibility for their schools or colleges safeguarding arrangements and to ensure there are appropriate policies and procedures relevant to their particular setting. - 3.
+As a school we are fully committed to that and will ensure all of our policies and practices enable our school / college to take action in a timely manner to safeguard and promote the welfare of the children and young people attending our school.